trvon/SpaceSecure/README.md

 - sshpass
 - arp-scan

+## Support
+This Program Currently is comfirmed to only work with Linux

 ## About Importing Scripts
 When importing scripts, make sure the scripts can take input of the device that they are going to be pointed at. ( RIght now the IP address is what is being outputed to the scripts on the run command ) After import scripts, the user simple needs to select the script they would like to run and the device they would like to run it against.